gotify/website/docs/apache.md

 ---
 id: apache
-title: apache config
+title: Apache reverse proxy
 ---

-You can use apache to make a reverse proxy if you have many container.
+You can use apache as a reverse proxy.

+Example configuration: (note the two `ProxyPass` properties)

 ```apache
 <VirtualHost *:80>